Security Scanners That Catch Vulnerabilities Before Production

 Pros

-- +Free and integrated into GitHub
+- +Completely free and natively integrated into the GitHub platform without any extra setup

-- +Automatic PRs for dependency updates
+- +Automatic pull requests for dependency updates with changelogs and compatibility scores

 Cons